By Sarah Alexander

 The Education Minister Steve Maharey says this move is about making early childhood services more like the compulsory education sector.

 Contrary to what the Government has claimed the 20-hour policy won’t lead to higher quality services or better learning.
 In other words it won't make kids wiser because its simply reducing the cost of ECE for parents already using teacher-led services.
-It doesn't give financial incentives for more places to be offered.
-It won’t deliver more places in early childhood services, and may result in a reduction of places as kindergartens move to provide 4 hour plus days meaning a reduction in the number of children they can cater for in a day.
+It may result in a reduction of places in kindergartens as kindergartens will move to provide 4 hour plus days meaning a reduction in the number of children they can cater for in a day.

 It seems even with the introduction of the Free ECE policy some kindergartens, at least, continue to struggle to pay for basics.
 For example, in early Sept 2007 a kindergarten in the Wellington Region Free Kindergarten Association held a display at a shopping mall of children's paintings with a listing of children's full names alongside which their parents and shoppers could write a bid, with the minimum bid being set at $10.00 for each child's work.
 The kindergarten needed money to purchase a replacement water play structure for the children's play.